matthieugrieger/mumbledj/README.md

 MumbleDJ
 ========
 A Mumble bot that plays music fetched from YouTube videos.
-I have decided to experiment with rewriting the bot in Ruby using [mumble-ruby](https://github.com/perrym5/mumble-ruby).
+I have decided to experiment with rewriting the bot in Go using [gumble](https://github.com/layeh/gumble).
 I am hoping this will cut down on the dependency list, make it easier to develop in the future, and allow for some extra functionality that wasn't previously possible.

+And yes, I know that technically this is v3.
+The Ruby implementation had problems with high CPU usage and choppy audio which I couldn't seem to figure out.

 ## Author
 [Matthieu Grieger](http://matthieugrieger.com)